CalebMallek/home-lab-setup/README.md

   - Can ping all other VMs on host-only networks
   - Can access internet via NAT
 - **Snapshot:** `base/admin-clean`
+For full step-by-step setup of the Admin VM, see [Admin VM Setup](admin/README.md)
 ---

 ### Attacker VM